New York Democrats are worried about Tuesday’s special election. They have good reason to be - Local News 8

 “I definitely am left of his center,” she said of Suozzi, but his election to a closely divided Congress would have one main upside for her.

-“We’d be one step closer to having Hakeem Jeffries be our speaker,” Bifconti said, “of flipping and moving forward as a nation.”
+“We’d be one step closer to having Hakeem Jeffries be our speaker,” Visconti said, “of flipping and moving forward as a nation.”

 The-CNN-Wire